shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Not you!"
 Ersie laughed.

-"I wonder…" Mudrich ran to the door and put her hands on its under side.
+"I wonder…" Mudrich ran to the door and put her hands on its underside.

 "Mudrich…?"
 Ersie warned.

 Mudrich squatted and put power into lifting the door.
-So far it didn't move, but the door threatened to splinter and the hinges twisted.
+So far it didn't move, but the door threatened to splinter, and the hinges twisted.

 "Mudrich!"
 Ersie leapt across the room.
 But she was too late.